gavinyork/zephyr3d/doc/markdown/scene.mesh.getqueuetype.md

 ## Mesh.getQueueType() method

-Gets the type of render queue
+Returns the type/category of render queue this object belongs to.

 **Signature:**